CodeStack1/CMOS_Design/README.md

 - 0 → Substrate node
 - NMOS → model name (comes from technology file)
 - W and L → width and length

-The name "NMOS" comes from the technology file, which defines device parameters.

-We start with a long channel length (1.2 micron) intentionally to later compare with short-channel behavior.

 ## Step 3: Writing Resistor Entry